 - They don’t have an appreciation for the mindset of visitors from a search engine.
 They are cynical, skeptical and have very little patience.

 - They don’t appreciate the inherent “shopping” nature of an online visitor and the associated (ROI) metrics.

 - They haven’t taken the time to understand their online competitive standing.

 - Their website, especially their landing page, is not optimized for visitors from search.
 The landing page and website are little more than an online brochure.
 It doesn’t SELL!

 While you may see several competitors in a market and think you can compete and win, you may not know their unique business model.
 It’s possible that their entire ad spend and infrastructure could be paid for by another segment of their business.
 Or they may be willing to lose money in the market you are in, because they have a back-end product line with much higher profit margins.

-When it comes to the performance of the advertiser’s AdWords account, here are some of the most common issues I see:
+When it comes to the performance of the advertiser’s Google Ads account, here are some of the most common issues I see: